Elton John Stuck Up For The Support Act

 Image: Elton John, supplied

-Coming in at number 17 (/ 4) is the Rocket Man, Sir Elton John, on Triple M's Greatest Of All Time, as voted by the listeners of Triple M.
+Coming in at number 17 on Triple M's Greatest Of All Time, as voted by the listeners of Triple M, is the Rocket Man, Sir Elton John.

 Today we celebrate him on air - and you can tell us which is your Greatest Of All Time Elton John songs by calling 1 333 53 anytime before 3pm when we'll play them.
 Presented with our mates at Chemist Warehouse where you can currently get your 'Goat Soap'!